askpt/askpt/README.md

 **askpt/askpt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-# 💫 About Me :
-- 🔭 I’m André Silva
-- 🌍 Born in Portugal 🇵🇹 Living in Ireland 🇮🇪
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...